Rosh-Made/rosh-made/blog/2021-06-21-my-bran-new-blog.md

 ![](/assets/screen-shot-2021-09-25-at-4.47.56-pm.png)

-~ Comes in bulk size 5L, which means its ideal for big household and save trips to the store
+~ Comes in bulk size 5L, which means you save money, ideal for big household and save trips to the store

 ~ Cruelty-free and approved ingredients

-~ Has few Packages options, I've got the Complete Kitchen package (unfortunately this package specials is not available at the moment)
+~ Has few Packages options, I've got the Complete Kitchen package (unfortunately the package specials are not available at the moment)

 1 x Dish Washing Liquid 5L\
 1 x Multi-Purpose Cleaner 5L\